yas51ne/otc-hot-templates/README.md

 # otc-hot-templates

-This template help to create an CWS production environement in the T-Systems Cloud 'OTC'.
+This template help to create an example of kubernetes glusterfs and mongodb infrastructure in the T-Systems Cloud 'OTC'.

 ## Getting Started